gonuco/aion.erc.contract/audit/README.md

 # Aion Token Contract Audit

-Status: Still checking the *trs/Savings* contracts.
+Status: Checking the revamped *trs/Savings* contracts.
 Crowdsale and token contracts have been completed.

 <br />